UKHackspaceFoundation/resources/Hackspace Owners Manual/Workshop/CNC/Laser Cutter/README.md

 # Introduction

 A laser cutter emits high powered light in order to cut or engrave a target material.
-Power levels can vary from very small at around or less than 1 watt (W) through to extremely large at several kilowatts (kW).
+Power levels can vary from around 1 watt (W) through to several kilowatts (kW).

-This document aims to summarise the hardware options available in considering purchase and maintenance of machines less than 200w as these are the machines most commonly found in hackspaces.
+This document aims to summarise the hardware options available in considering purchase and maintenance of machines less than 200W as these are the machines most commonly found in hackspaces.

 # Safety